Chikayo-k/pp1-hotspring-ck/README.md

 ![test-socialmedia](./readme/media/test-socialmedia.png)

-- Tested a logo in the footer which jumps back top of the page.
+- Tested logo in the footer to make sure it returns to the top of the page.
 - Tested all links in the recommendation section on the destinations page to ensure they open in a new tab with the correct destination when clicked.

 ![Tested links](./readme/media/test-links.png)